innovationOUtside/jupyter_anywidget_webllm/README.md

 The `.convert()` and `.base_convert()` calls also accept a `timeout=SECONDS` parameter (seconds); to disable the timeout, use `timeout=None`.

 The `force=True` parameter can be used to force the model to rerun if the prompt has not been changed (otherwise the model only runs if the prompt has changed).

+Display avalailable models with `w.models`. *TO DO - allow user to reset model and then load/initialise it.*

 ## Why is this interesting?